19 Best Types of Investment Vehicles [Chosen by Experts]

 Minimum Investment: $1+ (read the fine print)

-Best Platform: Betterment
+Best Platform: Robinhood

 If there’s one thing the COVID-19 pandemic taught us, it’s that the best investment vehicle for getting ahead is your retirement account.